commschamp/comms_protocols_cpp_src/text/fields/automation.md

 ```
 The provided `readFieldsFromUntil()` and `writeFieldsFromUntil()` protected member
 functions use `tupleForEachFromUntil()` function to perform read/write operations
-on a group selected fields.
+on a group of selected fields.
 It is similar to `tupleForEach()` used earlier, but
-receives additional template parameters that specify indices of the fields for
+receives additional template parameters, that specify indices of the fields for
 which the provided functor object needs to be invoked.
 The code of
 `tupleForEachFromUntil()` function can be found in [Appendix C](../appendix/c.md).